 - (a) It shall be the Employer's responsibility to ensure that uniforms and clothing issued are properly cleaned, maintained and repaired.
-The Employer shall bear all costs of such cleaning, maintenance and repairs. - (b) Where special circumstances require an employee to maintain, clean, or repair the uniform or clothing issued to him/her, he/she shall receive a clothing allowance of \$10 per month for such maintenance, cleaning, or repair.
+The Employer shall bear all costs of such cleaning, maintenance and repairs. - (b) Where special circumstances require an employee to maintain, clean, or repair the uniform or clothing issued to them, they shall receive a clothing allowance of \$10 per month for such maintenance, cleaning, or repair.